-You can start by celebrating every day by writing down what you have done today that you think to you was a small success that will lead you to another success.
+You can start by celebrating every day by writing down what you have done today, your highlights for the day that you think to you were the small successes that would lead you to your bigger successes.
 Then tell God, “Thank You.
 I think we did well today,” and go have a cup of coffee or tea to celebrate…hahaha.
 It doesn’t have to be a huge celebration.

 You can also decide to go to a massage beauty parlor, and get yourself a good massage since you have worked hard this week and you successful closed that deal.
 Who knows?
 May be the money for the message will be returned from the bonus you will get this year.
-Just kidding, or maybe not.
+Just kidding.

 And those who say, “I can only tell if I am successful or not after a month.”
 Well, then…this is also good.
 Most companies and organizations, they accumulate all successes for the month, and celebrate or share at once at the end of the month.

-This famous quote by Lao Tzu says, “A journey of a thousand miles begins with a single step.”
-Would you rather celebrate after you have reached a thousand miles, or each time you have taken five steps?
-It really is possible to aim for higher achievement while still taking time to enjoy the achievements you have attained.
+Lao Tzu has been quoted saying, “A journey of a thousand miles begins with a single step.”
+So would you rather celebrate after you have reached a thousand miles, or after each time you have taken five steps?
+It is possible to aim for higher achievements while still taking time to enjoy the achievements you have attained.